sankalpjena/particle-collision/notes.md

 `X` is of dimension `2` so two random numbers are generated and assigned to `X`

+##### Time Integration

-Side note: We can't use RK-4 time-integration since it is embedded into the fluid solver.
+ We can't use RK-4 time-integration since it is embedded into the fluid solver.
 Instead we can use explicit time integration schemes.
 First, we will try with Explicit Euler, then with RK-4.